nobleprogdwpterraform/ansible-introduction/README.md

     ```bash
     cd vagrant
     vagrant up
+    If you see any error stating machine with target1 already exists then remove the virtual machine named target1 and target2 by opening oracle virtualbox on your system.
     ```

     When the process completes successfully, it will display the names of the VMs and their IP addresses on the virtual network